satellite-image-deep-learning/techniques/README.md

 * [autoRIFT](https://github.com/nasa-jpl/autoRIFT) -> fast and intelligent algorithm for finding the pixel displacement between two images
 * [esa-superresolution-forecasting](https://github.com/PiSchool/esa-superresolution-forecasting) -> Forecasting air pollution using ESA Sentinel-5p data, and an encoder-decoder convolutional LSTM neural network architecture, implemented in Pytorch
 * [Radiant-Earth-Spot-the-Crop-Challenge](https://github.com/DariusTheGeek/Radiant-Earth-Spot-the-Crop-Challenge) -> The main objective of this challenge was to use time-series of Sentinel-2 multi-spectral data to classify crops in the Western Cape of South Africa.
 The challenge was to build a machine learning model to predict crop type classes for the test dataset.
+* [DSAMNet](https://github.com/liumency/DSAMNet) -> Code for “A Deeply Supervised Attention Metric-Based Network and an Open Aerial Image Dataset for Remote Sensing Change Detection”.
+The main types of changes in the dataset include: (a) newly built urban buildings; (b) suburban dilation; (c) groundwork before construction; (d) change of vegetation; (e) road expansion; (f) sea construction.
+* [SRCDNet](https://github.com/liumency/SRCDNet) -> The pytorch implementation for "Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions ".
+SRCDNet is designed to learn and predict change maps from bi-temporal images with different resolutions

 ## Wealth and economic activity
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys